-Appendix Four: Yoga and Its Different Systems Appendix Five: Wisdom of Sri Gajanana Maharaj Appendix Six: Breath and Sound in Meditation
+Appendix Two: Breath and Sound in Meditation Appendix Three: Wisdom of Sri Gajanana Maharaj

 Glossary

 Preface

 Some history

 Yoga is an eternal science intended to reveal and manifest the Eternal.
 Although the identity of the Supreme Self (Paramatman) and the individual Self (jivatman) with Soham is indicated in the Isha Upanishad (16) and the Brihadaranyaka Upanishad (1.4.1) respectively, no one knows exactly when it was that the knowledge of Soham Yoga was revealed in the world, but the following we do know.